 Detailed information on best practices and the nomination process are beyond the scope of this Constituent Guide.
-However, information on the nomination process can be found in Chapter 903, Section 9342, Title 10 U.S. Code; DoD Instruction 1322.22, Service Academies, the "Congressional Guide" published by the service academies; and the Congressional Research Service publication "Congressional Nominations to U.S. Service Academies: An Overview of Resources for Outreach and Management".
+However, information on the nomination process can be found in Title 10 U.S. Code, Subtitle D, Part III, Chapter 953, Sections 9442 to 9447; DoD Instruction 1322.22,

+Service Academies, the "Congressional Guide" published by the service academies; and the Congressional Research Service publication "Congressional Nominations to U.S. Service Academies: An Overview of Resources for Outreach and Management".

-The Air Force Academy's Nominations Branch within the Office of Admissions can also provide you with education to help your constituents and also provide best practices and education on the nomination process for you and your staff.
-You can contact the Nominations and Appointments Branch at (800) 443-9266.
+The U.S. Air Force Academy's Nominations and Appointments Branch within the Office of Admissions can also provide you with education to help your constituents and provide best practices and education on the nomination process for you and your staff.
+You can contact the Nominations and Appointments Branch via e-mail at: USAFA RRSC.ORGMAIL@afacademy.af.edu.